datastax/pulsar-3rdparty-connector/README.md

-# 3rd Party connectors for Apache Pulsar
+# Third Party connectors for Apache Pulsar

-This project provides simple templates and instructions to build Apache Pulsar connectors on base of the existing Apache Kafka connectors.
+This project provides simple templates and instructions to build Apache Pulsar connectors on the base of existing Apache Kafka connectors.

-Apache Pulsar's acceptance criteria for the connectors requires a developer brave and experienced enough with both Pulsar and the 3rd-party system to contribute the connector and required integration tests.
+Apache Pulsar's current acceptance criteria for connectors requires a developer brave and experienced enough with both Pulsar and third party systems to contribute the connector and required integration tests.

-This project relaxes the criteria to allow people to faster move the connectors they used with their Apache Kafka infrastructure into the Apache Pulsar's and incrementally work on improvements.
+This project relaxes the criteria to allow developers to quickly move connectors they used with their Apache Kafka infrastructure into Apache Pulsar's, and incrementally work on improvements.

 The project uses Apache Pulsar's Kafka Connect Adaptor (KCA).
-One can find more information about KCA in [this blog post](https://www.datastax.com/blog/simplify-migrating-kafka-to-pulsar-kafka-connect-support).
+More information about KCA is available in [this blog post](https://www.datastax.com/blog/simplify-migrating-kafka-to-pulsar-kafka-connect-support).
-KCA is used for such popular Pulsar's connector's as [Pulsar Debezium Source Connectors](https://github.com/apache/pulsar/tree/master/pulsar-io/debezium) and [Pulsar Snowflake Sink Connector](https://github.com/datastax/snowflake-connector).
+KCA is used for such popular Pulsar connectors as [Pulsar Debezium Source Connectors](https://github.com/apache/pulsar/tree/master/pulsar-io/debezium) and [Pulsar Snowflake Sink Connector](https://github.com/datastax/snowflake-connector).